A young man’s cry,

 After closing up the classroom, Raiden moved down the lengthy marble hallway of the Fraquian Military Academy.
 Framed pictures lined the walls, presenting the visages of past presidents and various military personnel, including himself.
 The others were stern-faced, their expressions implying importance and demanding respect.
 He hadn’t received the memo, so his striking smile stood out amongst the rest.

 He reached out to rub the picture, scratching gently where his tie hung crooked, never to be straightened.
 He had stroked that photo enough times to leave a faint smudge of oil at its center.
 Even so, the damn thing never budged.
 It never would.
 He’d come to terms with that.
 The attempt was more of a habit now: part of his routine.
 He finished and moved on.

 Through the double doors and out into the arctic breeze, Raiden caught a snowflake in his eye and blinked as it melted away.
 “Shit,” he mumbled, wiping it with the fur on the back of his hand and then flipping up his hood and pulling the drawstrings.

 The campus sat in the midst of a scarlet forest, surrounded on all sides by a seemingly endless expanse of Andromedan firepines.
-At dusk, when the sun descended behind the trees and its light was forced through their crimson needles, the snow-covered earth served a palate on which the red was painted.
+At dusk, when the sun descended behind the trees and its light was forced through their crimson needles, the snow-covered earth served a canvas on which the red was painted.
 It was a beautiful sight, but now the sun was high in the sky, its light filtering through thin storm clouds and striking Raiden’s face with gentle warmth.
 Across the courtyard, the digital temperature gauge flashed its most recent reading: -20°F.

 Hmm, it’s warming up, he thought.
 How pleasant.